dCache/dcache/docs/TheBook/src/main/markdown/config-message-passing.md

 Naming and addressing
 ---------------------

-Domains have a name unique through the dCache installation.
+Domains must have a name unique through the dCache installation.
 Each cell has a unique name within the domain in which it is running.
 A fully qualified cell address is formed by combining the cell name and the domain name with an at-sign, e.g. `PoolManager@dCacheDomain`.
 Unqualified addresses either do not